-Students intending to enrol in the courses below should have NCEA level 3 (or equivalent) in Calculus with the following attainments:
+Students intending to enrol in the courses below should have NCEA level 3 Mathematics (or equivalent) with the following attainments:

-- ENGSCI 111 "Mathematical Modelling 1" and MATHS 150 "Advancing Mathematics 1" require at least 18 credits at level 3 Calculus, of which at least 6 credits must be merit level or higher.
+- ENGSCI 111 "Mathematical Modelling 1" and MATHS 150 "Advancing Mathematics 1" require at least 18 credits at level 3 Mathematics, of which at least 9 credits must be at merit level or higher.
 Merit or better in differentiation is strongly recommended.

-- MATHS 108 "General mathematics 1" requires at least 12 credits in Calculus, or at least 18 credits in Statistics
+- MATHS 108 "General mathematics 1" requires at least 13 credits in Mathematics Achievement standards at Level 3.

 Students without adequate background for these courses should consider a full course in a preparatory paper: MATHS 102 "Functioning in Mathematics" is appropriate.